 Lift-the-Flaps Valentine Game for Preschoolers

-This is a fun Valentine game you can play kids of all ages.
+This is a fun lift-the-flaps Valentine game for preschoolers.
 The game promotes gross motor movement while engaging counting, fine motor and sensory skills.
-Kids will have fun lifting the flaps to see what is hidden underneath!

-If you want to play outdoors, cover the heart cut-outs with clear contact and hang the game board in a sheltered area such as a covered deck.
+This was originally designed for indoor play.
+If you want to play outdoors, cover the heart cut-outs with clear contact paper and hang the game board in a sheltered area such as a covered deck.
 Kids can use all the outdoor space available to make the movements!

 Valentine preschool game